anpham6/android-docs/source/settings/interface.rst

 .. versionadded:: 5.2.0

   - *UserSettings* property **adaptStyleMap** for the rendered value was created.
+  - *UserResourceSettingsUI* property **useShapeGeometryBox** for SVG native method getBbox was created.
   - *UserResourceSettingsUI* property **showAttributes** for global attribute modification is supported.

 .. seealso:: For any non-standard named definitions check :doc:`References </references>`.